keesing-technologies/AndroidSdk/README.md

 The resulting images of the pages of the document come in both, a _Bitmap_ and a Base64 _String_ representation.
 The former could be used for your individual processing or showing to the end user.
-The Base64 String is optimized for uploading to the _JenID Solutions CLOUD_ in order to process the document.
+The Base64 String is optimized for uploading to the verification server in order to process the document.

 **Note:** The images are already compressed please DO NOT further compress the images since this will have negative impact on the performance of the Genuine-ID verification engine.